Activating information backflow with the assistance of quantum SWITCH: Dynamics of the activation of Eternal non-Markovianity

 On the otherhand, if we consider the original channel given in \eqref{depol1} with $\gamma_1(t)=\gamma_2(t)=1$ and $\gamma_3(t)=-\tanh{t}$, it can be checked that the positivity of the infinitesimal dynamics is retained with the condition $\tanh{t}\leq 1$, which is always true.
-It has been shown \citep{Hall14} that for this types of eternal non-Markovian channels, monotones like trace distance and a few others do not show information backflow due to the fact that although the dynamics is breaking CP-divisibility (and hence non-Markovian) but at every instant of time the positivity of the infinitesimal maps are always retained.
+It has been shown \citep{Hall14} that for this types of eternal non-Markovian channels, monotones like trace distance and a few others do not show information backflow.
+This is because although the dynamics is breaking CP-divisibility (and hence non-Markovian), at every instant of time the positivity of the infinitesimal maps are always retained.
 As we have shown in the previous analysis, by using quantum switch, this particular property can be altered and hence a self activation (activation using same channel) of non-Markovian information backflow can be initiated.

-Fig. \ref{plot2} suggests that after a certain characteristic time $t^*$, the information backflow prevails.
-Let us now define and evaluate that characteristic time for our case.
-The characteristic time is the earliest time at which information backflow can be triggered.
-In order to find an explicit expression for the characteristic time, one need to look at the cross over time at which the time derivative of $D(\tau_1(t),\tau_2(t))$ changes its sign from $-$ve to $+$ve.
+Fig. \ref{plot1} suggests that after a certain {\it characteristic time} $t^*$, the information backflow prevails.
+Let us now define and evaluate that {\it characteristic time} for our case.
+The {\it characteristic time} is the earliest time at which information backflow can be triggered.
+In order to find an explicit expression for the {\it characteristic time}, one need to look at the cross over time at which the time derivative of $D(\tau_1(t),\tau_2(t))$ changes its sign from $-$ve to $+$ve.
 Therefore, from Eq. \eqref{derivative}, we need to determine the condition for $\frac{d}{dt}D(\tau_1(t),\tau_2(t))= 0$.
 After simplification, one can see that above condition holds for

 Since $\epsilon$ is sufficiently small, from the expressions of $a_i(t+\epsilon)$ one may note that above condition can be re-written as $a_1(t^*)^2[-2\epsilon (\Gamma_2(t^*)+\Gamma_3(t^*))] + a_2(t^*)^2 [-2\epsilon (\Gamma_1(t^*)+\Gamma_3(t^*))]+ a_3(t^*)^2[-2\epsilon (\Gamma_1(t^*)+\Gamma_2(t^*))] = 0$ or $a_1(t^*)^2 [\Gamma_2(t^*)+\Gamma_3(t^*)] + a_2(t^*)^2[\Gamma_1(t^*)+\Gamma_3(t^*)] + a_3(t^*)^2[ \Gamma_1(t^*)+\Gamma_2(t^*)] = 0$.